-Contrary to traditional $T_EX$ , Lua $T_EX$ has more \rule subtypes because we also use rules to store reuseable objects and images.
+Contrary to traditional T_EX, LuaT_EX has more \rule subtypes because we also use rules to store reuseable objects and images.
 User nodes are invisible and can be intercepted by a callback.

-FIELD TYPE EXPLANATION subtype number 0 = normal, 1 = box, 2 = image, 3 = empty, 4 = user, 5 = over, 6 = under, 7 = fraction, 8 = radical attr node list of attributes width number the width of the rule where the special value $-1073741824$ is used for 'run- ning' glue dimensions height number the height of the rule (can be negative) depth number the depth of the rule (can be negative) left number shift at the left end (also subtracted from width) right number (subtracted from width) dir string the direction of this rule, see 8.1.2.15 index number an optional index that can be referred to
+FIELD TYPE EXPLANATION subtype number 0 = normal, 1 = box, 2 = image, 3 = empty, 4 = user, 5 = over, 6 = under, 7 = fraction, 8 = radical, 9 = outline attr node list of attributes width number the width of the rule where the special value -1073741824 is used for 'running' glue dimensions height number the height of the rule (can be negative) depth number the depth of the rule (can be negative) left number shift at the left end (also subtracted from width) right number (subtracted from width) dir string the direction of this rule, see 8.1.2.15 index number an optional index that can be referred to transform number an private variable (also used to specify outline width)

 The left and type right keys are somewhat special (and experimental).
 When rules are auto adapting to the surrounding box width you can enforce a shift to the right by setting left.
 The value is also subtracted from the width which can be a value set by the engine itself and is not entirely under user control.
 The right is also subtracted from the width.
 It all happens in the backend so these are not affecting the calculations in the frontend (actually the auto settings also happen in the backend).
 For a vertical rule left affects the height and right affects the depth.
 There is no matching interface at the TEX end (although we can have more keywords for rules it would complicate matters and introduce a speed penalty.)
 However, you can just construct a rule node with Lua and write it to the TEX input.
+The outline subtype is just a convenient variant and the transform field specifies the width of the outline.